 The last couple of days flew by in a flurry of activities, leaving no peace to write.
 However, I simply have to post a couple of quick pictures of a delightful evening with friends in the city of Cognac.

-King Francois I chose the salamander as his emblem and you can find his symbol all over Cognac, often in unexpected places – as in a ceiling painting in the delightful Bistro de Claude, for example, where we had dinner with our friends.
+King François I chose the salamander as his emblem and you can find his symbol all over Cognac, often in unexpected places – as in a ceiling painting in the delightful Bistro de Claude [above], where we had dinner with our friends.
 Or it might appear high up in an iron grill guarding an ancient oak door.

-The following contraption is a marvellously fascinating meat slicer, to which the waiters rushed ever so often with plate in hand, to quickly shave off the required number of paper thin slices of Jambon de Bayonne.
+The following contraption is a marvelously fascinating meat slicer, to which the waiters rushed ever so often with a plate in hand, to quickly shave off the required number of paper-thin slices of Jambon de Bayonne.

 This comment has been removed by the author.